 You may need to practice wild rabbit control year-round.
 Indeed, you should protect your landscaping trees and shrubs against such pests even in winter, encasing chicken-wire fencing around the bases of their trunks, lest hungry critters nibble at them.
 But while rabbit pest control cannot be relegated to any one time of the year, what better time to discuss it than at Easter, with so much talk of the Easter Bunny in the air?

-For children intent on hunting for the Easter eggs that he leaves behind, he may well be the "Easter Rabbit" (or "Easter Bunny"), but for landscapers, a far more fitting moniker would be "Eater Rabbit."
+For children intent on hunting for the Easter eggs that he leaves behind, he may well be the "Easter Bunny," but for landscapers, a far more fitting moniker would be "Eater Bunny."

 Eastre (earlier, Eostre, derived from the Saxons' Germanic heritage) was the Anglo-Saxon name of a Teutonic goddess of dawn, spring and fertility.
 Our word, "east" is related to this deity's name.
 Her male consort was the Sun god, and the sun does rise, after all, at dawn and in the east.
 Rites of spring were celebrated in her honor at the vernal equinox (first day of spring).